techidaily/site-facebook/source/_posts/digital-identity-theft-a-statistical-view.md

  Next, go through any necessary account recovery steps set by the social media site.
 For example, Twitter’s help documentation for such situations recommends requesting a password reset as your first strategy.
 Getting additional help requires submitting a support ticket containing your username and the date you last had access.

- And review any options for[strengthening your social media security](https://www.makeuseof.com/how-to-hack-facebook/) .
+ And review any options for [strengthening your social media security](https://www.makeuseof.com/how-to-hack-facebook/) .
 Facebook’s Security Checkup walks you through suggested improvements to make.
 It’s a good starting point if you use that site.

 ## You Can Avoid a Social Media Hack